 Professor Peter H Abrahams

 Medicine has a strong tradition in Girton.
 Our aim is for our graduates to be caring, kind and empathetic doctors, who are knowledgeable, reliable and trustworthy, with a robust scientific background.
-There are Fellows in Medicine covering a range of disciplines, helping to prepare them to be the doctors of tomorrow, in whatever branch of medicine they choose.
-With more than 50 students across all six years of the medical course there is a supportive environment in which to develop your intellectual and medical skills.
-The Girton Medical Veterinary Society is very active, run by students for students.
-It offers talks and practical assistance and contributes to the social life of medics at Girton.
-You can also take advantage of the large natural sciences community at Girton.
+There is a large and supportive medical fellowship; the fellows in Medicine cover a range of disciplines, helping to prepare the students to be the doctors of tomorrow, in whatever branch of medicine they choose.

 Girton has a reputation as a friendly and inclusive college and this is clear both within the medics’ community and across college.
 The fellows take a great interest in developing the students’ abilities.
 It is an ideal environment to stretch yourself, with a background of support in all the transitions; from school to university, from Part I to Part II, from undergraduate to clinical school and into a career.